REVEAL Data Privacy Notice for Participants

 2. Personal data we collect about you

-Information about people taking part in REVEAL comes mainly from the data collected at study visits that you attended either in person or via telephone during the main trial (between May 2011 and Jan 2017) and post-trial follow-up (between May 2017 and Apr 2019).
-We may have also received information from your GP, hospital records and national registries of health data (e.g. NHS England and NHS Scotland).
+Information about people taking part in REVEAL comes mainly from the data collected at study visits that you attended either in person or via telephone during the main trial (between May 2011 and January 2017) and post-trial follow-up (between May 2017 and April 2019).
+We may have also received information from your GP, hospital records and national registries of health data (eg data originally collected within NHS England, NHS Wales, and NHS Scotland).

 We are now investigating the longer-term effects of anacetrapib (the treatment studied in the REVEAL trial) in participants from the UK only.
-This will help scientists assess the long-term safety and benefits of controlling cholesterol levels.
-For this extended follow-up (from 2019 onwards) we will provide your details (name, date of birth, gender, NHS number – or CHI number in Scotland - and postcode) to health registries or NHS bodies in order to receive information about study participants in return.
+For this extended follow-up (from 2019 onwards) we will provide your details (which can include a combination of name, date of birth, sex, NHS number or CHI number in Scotland, address and postcode) to health registries or NHS bodies in order to receive information about study participants in return.

-The following is a list of the types of information we may hold about you (including both data collected during the main trial, and ongoing data collection from NHS Registries):
+The following is a list of the types of information we may hold about you (including both data collected during the main trial, and ongoing data collection from UK health registries or NHS bodies).
+This includes special category data concerning your health:

-- Your name, address, NHS number, date of birth and sex
+- Your name, address, NHS number/CHI number, date of birth and sex

 - Your medical conditions including whether you have had a heart attack or a stroke

-- Information about hospital admissions, and attendance at outpatients clinics, and accident and emergency departments
+- Information about hospital admissions, and attendance at outpatient clinics, and accident and emergency departments

 - Dates and causes of death